stacks-network/docs/src/pages/smart-contracts/cli-wallet-quickstart.md

 ---
-description: 'Blockstack CLI Wallet Quickstart'
+title: CLI Wallet quickstart
+description: Learn how to set up a wallet via the CLI and send/receive STX on the Testnet.
 ---

-# Send/Receive Stacks on Testnet
+## Introduction

 This quickstart guide will show you how to setup a Stacks wallet using the Blockstack JavaScript CLI and use it to send/receive Stacks tokens on Testnet.
 This wallet is intended for developer experimentation with Testnet only, do not use this wallet to store your tokens.

 ## Prerequisites